martehvi/codepub-container-workshop/03-proxy-server/README.md

 To verify that the applications can reach eachother you can enter the terminal within the frontend application's container and try to ping the backend again ([Task 3.2](#task-32)).

 Now test what happens if you try to use this same logic to update the `App.tsx` call to the backend with this container name reference.

+Open the `App.tsx` file and change the calls from `localhost` to `container-name`.

 You would think this should work without a problem since the frontend is within the docker network and we managed to access the backend from the terminal before - for some reason we now get "net::ERR_NAME_NOT_RESOLVED".
 The reason for this, can be explained with the below image

 ![application-structure-2](./../assets/images/application-structure-2.png)

 ### Task 3.5 Update frontend to reach the internal backend containers using nginx

 As you now have learned, frontend applications are facing problems accessing container references.
 This is because the actual webpage is hosted outside of the Docker environment, and therefore does not have any knowledge of the network and the container names that we used to `curl` between containers in the last step.

-So, lets make the reachable without compromising too much on security.
+So, lets make the backends reachable without compromising too much on security.
 For this we will add a Proxy Server using **nginx**.

 <details>
 <summary>What is nginx? 🤔</summary>